 Notes receivable from employees are generally from recruiting activities and are noninterest-bearing.
 The notes are typically forgiven over a period of three to eight years.
 Notes receivable from employees are included in Other receivables in the Statement of Financial Condition.
-Notes receivable from employees totaled \$17.1 million, net of allowance of \$5.2 million, at December 31, 2021.
-The following table presents the rollfoward of the allowance for the period ended December 31, 2021 (in thousands):
+Notes receivable from employees totaled \$21.0 million, net of allowance of \$3.0 million, at December 31, 2023.
+The following table presents the roll forward of the allowance for the period ended December 31, 2023 (in thousands):

-Balance at Balance at

-June 30, 2021 Provision December 31, 2021
+Balance at Balance at June 30, 2023 Provision December 31, 2023

-Other receivables \$ (4,962) \$ (205) \$ (5,167)
+Other receivables \$ (2,922) \$ (125) \$ (3,047)

-In February 2022, the Company remitted \$1.5 million of its excess distributable retained earnings to WFS as a cash dividend.
+The Company remitted \$8.0 million of its excess distributable retained earnings as cash dividends during the period ended December 31, 2023.

-(17) Subsequent Events
+(18) Subsequent Events

-The Company has evaluated all events subsequent to December 31, 2021, up until the date the Statement of Financial Condition were issued, and, except as disclosed, has determined there were no events or transactions during said period that would require recognition or disclosure in the Statement of Financial Condition.
+The Company has evaluated all events subsequent to December 31, 2023, up until the date the Statement of Financial Condition were issued, and, except as disclosed, has determined there were no events or transactions during said period that would require recognition or disclosure in the Statement of Financial Condition.